+The Festival debuted in 2006 and held a sold out screening of short films by B.C. filmmakers at the Nanaimo Entertainment Centre.
 Since then, the Festival has grown, receiving entries locally and from around the world, placing Nanaimo on the map as a film festival host that specifically serves short filmmakers.
-By valuing quality and diversity, the 2017 Festival will showcase amazing short films in a multitude of genres and styles.
+By valuing quality and diversity, the festival showcases amazing short films in a multitude of genres and styles.

 The Vancouver Island Short Film Festival creates opportunities for filmmakers, not only to screen their films, but to network with other film professionals and inspire growth in our film community.
-For more information contact us at firstname.lastname@example.org or 250-802-9462.
+For more information contact us at firstname.lastname@example.org.

-Greg Brown (Submissions and Show Coordinator)
+Greg Brown (Submissions Coordinator)

 Greg Brown is a writer and educator based on Vancouver Island.
 He’s the recipient of the Roy Daniells Memorial Essay Prize, a 2018 Pushcart Prize nominee, the winner of the 2018 Grouse Grind Lit Prize for V. Short Forms and a finalist for the 2018 Writers’ Trust of Canada/McClelland & Stewart Journey Prize.
 His fiction and essays have appeared in Paragon, Postscript, Pulp Literature, Tate Street, PRISM International, Best Microfiction 2019 and The Journey Prize Stories 30: The Best of Canada’s New Writers.
 He teaches at the University of Virginia’s Young Writers Workshop and at the Creative Writing for Children Society in Vancouver.
 In 2014, he joined the Vancouver Island Short Film Festival as Show Coordinator and has been a member of the board. firstname.lastname@example.org